sammmlow/openspacesg/source/_build/html/_sources/conduct.rst.txt

 Community Code of Conduct
 =========================

+Welcome to the Open Space Singapore Community!

-Everyone, from students to young academics and engineers, are extremely welcome to participate and contribute!
+Everyone - students, young engineers, scientists, business professionals, policy makers, and even astronauts, are extremely welcome to participate and contribute!
 Of course, as with any well-meaning, good-spirited, and light-hearted community, a properly established code of conduct would be helpful to guide the community in its ethical and professional conduct.

-It is therefore agreed upon by members of the Open Space Singapore (OSSG) Community, that the following code of conduct, also open-sourced and written by said members of the community, will be adhered to as ethically and as professionally as possible, in all manner of participation and contribution.
-It is also agreed upon that the following codes of conduct are general guidelines for the community, and not to be interpreted or represented as a formal article of the law, a legal statute, or a part of the constitution of Singapore.
+We hope that your stay in the community will be meaningful, while we abide by the following codes of conduct as a general guideline for behaviours in the community.

 |